sasilver75/obsidian/Courses/XCS224U NLU @ Stanford (2023)/XCS224U Lecture 3.md

 ![[Pasted image 20240425142622.png|300]]
 We combine these representations into these green blocks and then pass them through some Transformer Blocks

-[[Masked Language Modeling]] (MLM): Obscure some tokens in the sequence and have the model reconstruct the missing piece.
+[[Masked Language Model|Masked Language Modeling]] (MLM): Obscure some tokens in the sequence and have the model reconstruct the missing piece.
 - We might replace "rules" with a \[==MASK==\] token, and have the model reconstruct that "rules" was the missing piece, using the full bidirectional context
 - We could also do random word ==replacement/corruption==, replacing "rules" with some random word, like "every"; and have the model predict what the actual token was at that position.
 This also uses the full bidirectionanl context of the sequence to do this task.